Your Guide To Adult Vaccines

 En español | It's a nasty one-two punch: The influenza virus, which makes you reach for fistfuls of tissues and sends you crawling under the covers, can also find its way into your lungs, turning into something much worse — pneumonia.

 According to the Centers for Disease Control and Prevention (CDC), more than 250,000 people in the U.S. have to seek care in a hospital because of pneumonia each year.
-Further, pneumococcal pneumonia kills approximately 1 in 20 older adults who get it, the CDC states.
-There were nearly 3,000 reported deaths from invasive pneumococcal disease (IPD) in 2014, according to the agency's most recent data.
+And pneumococcal pneumonia kills approximately 1 in 20 older adults who get it, the CDC reports.

-Overall, pneumococcal pneumonia, caused by a bacterial infection, kills more people in the U.S. every year than all other vaccine-preventable diseases combined.
+Before the pandemic, pneumococcal pneumonia, caused by a bacterial infection, killed more people in the U.S. every year than all other vaccine-preventable diseases combined.
 People 65 and older are particularly at risk because as we age, our immune system isn't able to fight off these infections.

 The flu, pneumonia and inflammation create a deadly threat